1Revenger1/Dell-M4700-MacOS-Resources/README.md

 * SSDT-SDMMC - Adds the missing SD card device in the DSDT
 * SSDT-XOSI - If checking Windows 7 or 8, check if it's Darwin as well.
 * SSDT-BRTK - Sends PS2 Commands when brightness keys are pressed.
+  * Broken w/ Clover as OSID gets mangled with _OSI to XOSI.

 ___
 ### Credits